itajaja/BreadApi/README.md

 - `UnsetCurrentTransationHandle` (To be implemented)
 - `SetCurrentUser` (To be implemented)

-Refer to the guide `OEEBREADENG.chm` for the documentation for these methods
+Refer to the guide `OEEBREADENG.chm` for the documentation for these methods.
+Custom Methods defined by each API for now are not supported.